Anler2015/ExplosionAnimation/README.md

 ```

 ##### Use ExplosionLayout
-There are some things you should be known, when you are creating 'ExplosionLayout'.</br>
+There are some things you should be known, when you are creating `ExplosionLayout`.</br>
 1. There must be one childview.</br>
-2. You need to use 'ExplosionLayout' in you listview item xml.</br>
+2. You need to use `ExplosionLayout` in you listview item xml.</br>
 ###### Step 1
-Create a 'ExplosionLayout'.
+Create a `ExplosionLayout`.
 ```xml
 <com.gejiahui.library.explosionanimation.ExplosionLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:orientation="vertical" android:layout_width="match_parent"